MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

    :width: 1109px
    :height: 865px

 You may only check the first checkbox when you know when you want to start the trace recording.
+For more information, please refer to section :ref:`event_enable_recording` to configure required :ref:`Application Options <application_options>`.

 OVERFLOW Events in SystemView
 -----------------------------